Passage #10 - Redington Pass

 near mile marker 3.
 From that point, continue to just past mile marker 12 on

 Redington Pass Road.
-At the top of a small ridge, passenger vehicles should
+At the top of a small ridge the AZT crosses Redington Road.

-The AZT crosses Redington Road here.
-There are AZT signs on both sides of the
+There are AZT signs on both sides of the road.

 - GPS Coordinates: 32.33581° N, 110.71972° W